HumanSignal/label-studio/docs/source/guide/prompts_draft.md

 4. Click **Save**.
 5. Click **Evaluate**.

-!!! note
+!!! warning
-    When you click **Evaluate**, you will create predictions for each task in the baseline you selected task.
-When you return to the project, you will see this reflected in your tasks.
-You can see how many predictions a task has using the **Predictions** column in the Data Manager.
+    When you click **Evaluate**, you will create predictions for each task in the baseline you selected and overwrite any previous predictions you generated with this prompt.

+    Evaluating your Prompts can result in multiple predictions on your tasks: if you have multiple Prompts for one Project, or if you click both **Evaluate** and **Get Predictions for All Tasks from a Prompt**, you will see multiple predictions for tasks in the Data Manager.

 <br><br>
 <video src="../images/prompts/prompts.mp4" controls="controls" style="max-width: 800px;" class="gif-border" />